GChaitanya2001/P2P_CHAT/README.md

 C

 ## Note:
-* Check report for more details on how to run.
+* Check report for more details on implementation and usage.